MingchenXia/home/lecture_notes.md

 # Lecture Notes

 This page is a collection of lecture notes of [Mingchen Xia](readme.md).
 You may reproduce whichever parts you need from these notes.
 The source codes are always available upon request.
-Please do not cite these notes directly.

 ## Archimedean pluripotential theory